nillith/xorshift256/readme.md

     const clone = rng.clone();

-To check if two generator is equal (that is they will generate the identical sequence):
+To check if two generators are equal (that is they will generate identical sequence):

     clone.equals(rng)